aezack15/Longest-Increasing-Path/README.md

 # Longest-Increasing-Path
-Given an m x n integers matrix, returns the length of the longest increasing path in matrix.
+Given an M x N integers matrix, returns the length of the longest increasing path in matrix.

 ## Installation and Execution
 Requirements: ```javac``` and ```jar```